 Just about the first thing Tom talks about in the article is how he struggled early in his career to help players.
 He compared his knowledge of what his players needed to “Swiss cheese” because there were so many holes in it.
 The first reason for this is his lack of experience, and it’s a very legitimate point.

 I mentioned in my coaching stages post how early-career coaches often think they know a lot, but really don’t (think Dunning-Kruger effect).
 Sure, they might know a whole bunch about playing volleyball, but coaching is a different skill set.
 And tied in with that is the amount of volleyball you watch, particularly from a coaching perspective.

 Learn from others, but understand context

 Another thing Tom talks about is his learning process as a developing coach.
 He says he was never an assistant coach, thus didn’t have a mentorship experience from that perspective.
 Obviously, that’s a disadvantage.

-As with many of us, Tom turned to books and videos to increase his knowledge and grow is toolkit.
+As with many of us, Tom turned to books and videos to increase his knowledge and grow his toolkit.
 He notes, though, that much of what he saw was presented by national team and NCAA Division I coaches.
 He struggled to relate those drills and such to his high school players’ level.
 Tom called them “nearly useless”.
 I respect that he was thinking of the context differences.
 I think, though, that was probably a bit harsh.
 Most drills and games are adaptable to different levels.
 Not all, but most.
 But then doing so usually requires some experience, so see above.

 Much coaching communication you hear is useless